 do my duty" just before Eric's return, as if he expected him to reappear at that exact moment.

-1.5 His mien is detailed as "a man in his fifties, dressed in a plain darkish suit of the period".
+1.4 He is described as "a man in his fifties, dressed in a plain darkish suit of the period".
 He also "speaks

 carefully, weightily, and has a disconcerting habit of looking hard at the person he addresses before actually

 speaking".
 This shows he is an unassuming, yet frightfully sharp man who shouldn't be dealt with lightly.